-Raising a child is an expensive endeavor, and financial planning can be even more complicated for children with disabilities.
-These children cost more on average to raise, and depending on their diagnosis may need care for the rest of their lives.
+Raising a child is an expensive endeavor, and financial planning can be even more complicated if you have children with disabilities.
+Raising a child with a disability costs more on average, and depending on their diagnosis may need care for the rest of their lives.

 Get expert family financial advice, weekly in your inbox.